emigre/openseadragon-annotations/README.md

 You can call `viewer.annotations.set()` and pass one of those Array of Arrays to reset the current drawing to that particular data.

 `viewer.annotations.clean()` will erase all annotations currently on screen.

+### Supported Browsers

+The plugin works on Chrome, Firefox, Opera and Safari.
+Internet Explorer 9 and above and Microsoft Edge are also supported, but performance is worse in them due to their lack of support for the `vector-effect` SVG attribute.